Clarkson, Love lead Cavs past Grizzlies 114-107

 TIP-INS

 Grizzlies: Allen returned after missing five games because of a sore right ankle.
-He was hit with a technical for clapping in Porter’s face after being fouled by Cleveland’s rookie in the third quarter.
+He was hit with a technical for clapping in the face of Porter after being fouled by Cleveland’s rookie in the third quarter.
 Allen scored nine points in 11 minutes. … The franchise is 4-19 on the road against the Cavaliers.

 Cavaliers: Garland had 14 points while Cedi Osman scored 13. … Thompson had 10 points and 15 rebounds.
 He became the second player in franchise to reach 2,000 offensive rebounds in his career.
 Zydrunas Ilgauskas is first with 2,336.